ConfRAG: Confidence-Guided Retrieval-Augmenting Generation: Introduction

-Our first contribution is to demonstrate that an LLM {\em does} possess a sense of what it knows, but it tends to be \textit{over-confident} (\textbf{Q1}).
-Whereas higher confidence generally correlates with higher answer accuracy, the confidence is poorly calibrated: when Llama-3.1-70B predicts a confidence score above $80\%$ on CRAG~\citep{crag2024}, the real accuracy is only $33\%$.
-In contrast, answer consistency across multiple trials aligns much more closely with accuracy, but the prohibitively expensive computation and latency limit its practicality (Section~\ref{sec:4_confidence}).
+Existing RAG-triggering strategies tend to fall at two extremes.
+In academic settings, triggering is often decided at the token level, for example when a generated token exhibits high entropy, high self-reported attention, or low confidence~\citep{su2024dragindynamicretrievalaugmented, jiang2023activeretrievalaugmentedgeneration}.
+This approach requires close monitoring of hidden-state signals derived from LLM's intermediate activations.
+In contrast, industry practice typically relies on manual or coarse-grained triggers—for instance, enabling RAG only when a user selects a particular model version, when the query falls into certain domains, or when the requested information is known to change over time.
+However, as highlighted in Head-to-Tail~\citep{headtotail}, LLMs can still make mistakes even when answering static questions, especially for entities of torso-to-tail popularity, and such errors happen across domains.

+In this paper, we focus on the problem of determining {\em when to trigger RAG for questions that seek static information}.
+The underlying intuition is straightforward: if an LLM can accurately assess its own knowledge, it should only consult external sources when it recognizes uncertainty.
+However, our experiments on three benchmarks reveal that self-reported confidence is systematically overestimated (confirming observation in~\cite{simpleqa2024}) and therefore unreliable for RAG-triggering decisions (Figure~\ref{fig:confidence-main}).
+To address this, we propose to explicitly teach LLMs to estimate their confidence in factual responses and to use this calibrated confidence as the basis for triggering RAG.
+In particular, we make the following three contributions.

+Our first contribution is a RAG triggering strategy called {\sc ConfRAG}, which formulates the triggering decision as detecting low-confidence answers.
+See Figure~\ref{fig:parallel_sft_rag} for the architecture.
+For static factual questions, the framework runs LLM-based QA and a RAG pipeline in parallel, but halts the RAG process early if the LLM responses with ``I am unsure''.
+Unlike approaches that rely on inspecting hidden-state signals, this strategy is lightweight and broadly applicable.

-Our second contribution is an effective fine-tuning method for hallucination suppression, called {\sc ConfQA} (\textbf{Q2}).
-Our training data checks the LLM's inherent answer to a question, and teaches it to state ``I am unsure'' if the answer is incorrect.
-Though seemingly simple, there are two key ingredients to make the training effective.
-First, we discover an important {\em dampener} prompt---{\em ``Answer only if you are confident''}, which plays a crucial role in guiding the LLM behavior.
-Second, the training data comprise exclusively of \textit{simple} questions that inquire about an attribute of an entity; by concentrating the regularization on simple factual statements, which serves as building blocks to more complicated factual statements, the training teaches LLMs to generalize this behavior.
-ConfQA is able to reduce hallucinations to under 5\% on various benchmarks (see Figure~\ref{fig:overall_factuality}).
+Our second contribution is an effective fine-tuning method for confidence recognition, called {\sc ConfQA}, which forms the core of our triggering strategy.
+Our training procedure checks the LLM's inherent answer to a question, and teaches it to state ``I am unsure'' when the answer is incorrect.
+Though seemingly simple, two key design choices make it effective.
+First, we introduce a {\em dampening} prompt---{\em ``Answer only if you are confident''}, which plays a crucial role in shaping the LLM's behavior.
+Second, the training data comprise exclusively of \textit{simple} factual questions about entity attributes; by focusing the regularization on such atomic facts, which serve as building blocks for more complicated statements, the training enables LLMs to generalize this confidence behavior to broader domains.